 Have you ever looked out of the window of an airplane and not been able to see anything beyond the wing and then all of a sudden the airplane lands?
 If you couldn’t see anything how could the pilots?
 There is obviously some magic and technology that allows the aircraft to safely land when the visibility is poor but what is it?

-Most modern commercial airplanes are fitted with an autoland capability that uses sensors, GPS and navigation data to fly the airplane down a runway’s instrument landing system then automatically land without any pilot manipulation.
+Most modern commercial airplanes are fitted with an autoland capability that uses sensors, GPS, and navigation data to fly the airplane down a runway’s instrument landing system and then automatically land without any pilot manipulation.
 The systems are used rarely and only at suitably equipped airports.

 Diversions are costly to airlines and when the visibility starts to drop airlines need the aircraft to land as normal to help prevent delays and their associated costs.
 For this reason, many modern airplanes are fitted with an autoland capability that allows landing even down to conditions that make the pilots nervous!

 Autoland is a digital system built into aircraft avionics that allows the airplane to descend, decelerate and land smoothly without any pilot manipulation of the controls.
 It is used when visibility is below 300 meters or 1,000 feet and the airport and aircraft are certified for its use.

 The system is mainly used when weather conditions are too poor for the pilots to make a manual approach to the runway.
 Pilots need time to see the airport’s approach lighting system and runway to adjust the flight profile for touchdown.
 Without sufficient time, pilots can land the aircraft hard onto the runway surface causing damage.

 The autoland system does not require visual cues to adjust the flight profile as it uses sensors and telemetry data to know exactly where the aircraft is in relation to the runway and ground and will start to adjust the profile based on that data.